-- 1. "FOR" the election of nominees George H. Booth, II, Frank B. Brooks, Albert J. Dale, III, John T. Foy, T. Michael Glenn and Jack C. Johnson as Class 1 directors. - 2.
-"FOR" the approval of an amendment to the Renasant Corporation 2011 Long-Term Incentive Compensation Plan described herein. - 3.
-"FOR" the ratification of the appointment of HORNE LLP as our independent registered public accountants for 2012.
+- 1. "FOR" the election of nominees John M. Creekmore, Jill V. Deer, Neal A. Holland, Jr., E. Robinson McGraw and Theodore S. Moll as Class 2 directors. - 2.
+"FOR" the ratification of the appointment of HORNE LLP as our independent registered public accountants for 2013.

 If you hold your shares in a broker's name (sometimes called "street name" or "nominee name"), you must provide voting instructions to your broker.
 If you do not provide instructions to your broker, your shares will not be voted on any matter on which your broker does not have discretionary authority to vote, which generally includes non-routine matters.
 A vote that is not cast for this reason is called a "broker non-vote."
 Broker non-votes will be treated as shares present for the purpose of determining whether a quorum is present at the meeting, but they will not be considered present for purposes of calculating the vote on a particular matter, nor will they be counted as a vote FOR or AGAINST a matter or as an abstention on the matter.
-The ratification of our appointment of our independent registered public accountants is generally considered a routine matter for broker voting purposes, but neither the election of directors nor any of the other proposals to be voted on at the annual meeting is considered a routine matter.
+The ratification of our appointment of our independent registered public accountants is generally considered a routine matter for broker voting purposes, but the election of directors is not considered a routine matter.